 These open cellar events are very popular with visitors to the Lake Geneva region.
 Apart from tasting the wines, it also makes for a great day out and an opportunity to check which vineyards serve meals, have rooms, or other activities.
-Airbnb is a surprisingly good source for finding accommodation in smaller towns in the Lake Geneva region.

 Regional Open-Cellars Days near Lake Geneva

 Very similar to the canton open days are regional open days for a specific wine-growing region or town.
 Often glasses are bought for around CHF15 for the day but at some, each winery will provide its own glasses for free.
 Food is often but not always available for purchase.

 Wine may be bought by the bottle, case, or ordered for later pick-up or delivery.
 Although there is no real pressure to buy, decency sake requires at least the occasional purchase of a bottle to enjoy on-premises or take away, especially at free events.
 Similarly, food is often free but with a box for voluntary contributions.